How to Get Rid of a Cough, According to Doctors

 Hit the shower

 When a cough crops up, take an extra-long shower.
-“Being in a hot shower is the best thing you can do,” says Dr. Mendoza Temple.
+“Being in a hot shower is the best thing you can do,” Leslie Mendoza Temple, MD, medical director at NorthShore's Integrative Medicine Program, tells Health.
 “Stick yourself in there and let the steam soothe your breathing passages,” she says, adding that it helps reduce the over-excitement in your throat that stimulates hacking.
 It’s a great alternative when you’re trying to avoid giving kids (or yourself) cough medicine.
 There’s no hard-and-fast rule about how long you have to stay in, but take your time.
 Step out and dry off when your cough starts to quiet down.

 Use a neti pot

 If your cough stems from allergies, your first step should be effectively treating those allergies and avoiding your triggers.
 One good option is a neti pot, which washes away pollen from the mucous membranes in your nasal passages, explains Dr. Mendoza Temple.
 Just make sure to use the neti pot safely—that means with sterile water (water that's been boiled and cooled down, or distilled water).

 Allergies get all the attention in spring, but they can be just as vicious in the fall—or even year-round if you have pet or dust allergies.
 “If you want to live with your pet, you have to remove the allergens from your nose,” she says.
 Filters that remove allergens from the air can also help.
 Take a shower after doing fall yard cleanup to rinse off any allergens.